-The Great Eastern Drive takes you along the path of the East Coast Wine Route, and straight to some of the best cellar doors in Tasmania.
+The Great Eastern Drive takes you along the path of the East Coast Wine Trail, and straight to some of the best cellar doors in Tasmania.
 This is one of the state’s premier wine-growing regions, known for its fine cool climate varieties.
-Cellar doors along the coast offer tastings and wine sales, and east coast restaurants showcase the finest vintages, as well as handcrafted beers, whiskys and ciders, from all over the island.
+Cellar doors along the coast offer tastings and wine sales, and East Coast restaurants showcase the finest vintages, as well as handcrafted beers, whiskys, gins and ciders, from all over the island.

 Meet winemakers and brewers and sample fine wines, beer and stout accompanied by tasting plates of Tasmanian cheeses and other luscious morsels, all while soaking up incredible east coast views.

 You’ll find cellar doors at Darlington Vineyard at Orford, Devils Corner at Apslawn and Freycinet Vineyard where you can also sample Freycinet Extra Virgin Olive Oil, made from olives grown on the adjoining grove.
 At Cranbrook you’ll find family owned Gala Estate—originally one of the east coast’s earliest farms and Craigie Knowe Vineyard, the oldest vineyard on the east coast.
 Also at Cranbrook is family-owned Milton Vineyard, once a 19th century wool farm, and the heritage cellar door at Spring Vale Wines.
 Priory Ridge Wines, located in the small settlement of Priory Ridge, three kilometres from St Helens, is a boutique vineyard specialising in pinot noir and sauvignon blanc wines.

 Just outside of Bicheno is Overtime Vineyard, a small boutique vineyard producing fine red wine.